bjango/Greyprint/Help/Help.md

 Where possible, separate style files have also been saved: `Greyprint Styles.asl` for Photoshop, `Greyprint Styles.ait` for Illustrator, and `Greyprint Styles.afstyles` for Affinity Designer.

 Pre-made styles are available for Photoshop, Illustrator, Sketch, and Affinity Designer.
+The Adobe Experience Design (XD) templates don’t have pre-made styles, but they do have some saved colours you can use.

 ![](images/styles.png)